lk77/vuesax/README.md

 This package is bringing support for Vue 3 to original package [Vuesax](https://www.npmjs.com/package/vuesax)

-Only 2 components remain uncompatible with Vue 3 for now :
+Only one component remain uncompatible with Vue 3 for now :

 - VsTable
-- VsCollapse

 ## Links